 5. Align the ZIF test socket with the DIP adapter socket and carefully join the sockets.
 Now you can quickly and easily drop ATmega 168 microcontrollers into the ZIF for rapid prototype programming.
 You might find this modification to be a welcome addition the next time you’re programming bootloader software into 100 AVRs.

-NOTE: If you enjoy a challenge, build your Freeduino AVR rapid prototype programmer from scratch!
-For a limited time, an older version of the Bare Bones Board PCB (dubbed “Rev. C”) can be purchased from Wulfden for $2.50 + $2 S&H. This is not a kit.
+If you enjoy a challenge, build your Freeduino AVR rapid prototype programmer from scratch.
+For a limited time, an older version of the Bare Bones Board PCB (dubbed “Rev. C”) can be purchased from Wulfden for $2.50 + $2 shipping and handling.
+This is not a kit.
 It is a bare PCB for which you must purchase and install the parts yourself.
 Thankfully, you can find a complete parts list inside the Bare Bones Board assembly instructions PDF.